-The SRP Business Solutions Standard Program promotes the purchase of industry-proven, high-efficiency equipment.
+The SRP Business Solutions Standard Program promotes the purchase of industry-proven, highefficiency equipment.
 Rebates serve to buy down the difference between the cost of high-efficiency and standard equipment, thereby making the high-efficiency equipment a more attractive option for customers.
 Rebates are available for qualifying lighting, HVAC, data center, building envelope, compressed air, and refrigeration measures.
+There is an additional HVAC Tune-up tract within the program to help customers ensure that their air conditioners are running optimally.